ixSly/CTFs/DPCTF/Pwn/README.md

 0x000000000040128d : sub esp, 8 ; add rsp, 8 ; ret
 0x000000000040128c : sub rsp, 8 ; add rsp, 8 ; ret
 ```
-Putting all of it together, We should spawn a shell.
+Putting all of it together, our exploit should work.
 Here is the final exploit.
 ```python
 from pwn import *
 import re